 Respected Sir/Madam,

-This letter is being written most respectfully to you to state that the amount of 500$, which is the tuition fee for February and January is pending against the school fee of your son.
-(Provide the details of the child).
+This letter is being written most respectfully to you to state that the $500 tuition fee for February and January is pending against your son’s school fee.
+(Provide the details of the child.)

-We are hereby requesting you to clear the entire fee as soon as possible so that your child can continue his studies in this prestigious institution without any delay.
-Please be informed that we have a policy to help parents to pay fees in installments also.
-A prompt reply from your side will be highly appreciated in this matter.
+We hereby request that you clear the entire fee as soon as possible so your child can continue his studies at this prestigious institution without delay.
+Please be informed that we have a policy to help parents pay fees in instalments.
+A prompt reply from your side will be highly appreciated.

 Thank you so much for your time.